 Upon approval by CMS, the waiver application serves as the state's authority to provide home and community-based waiver services to the specified target groups.
-The state attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.
+The state attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified

+in Section 6 of the rec quest.

-Signature: Brian Dowd
+Signature:

 State Medicaid Director or Designee

-Submission Date: Dec 31, 2020
+Submission Date:

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

 Last Name:

 Rhodes

-First Name:
+First Name: Lynnette

-Lynnette

-Title:
+Title: Lymette

-Executive Director, Division of Medical Assistance Plans
+Executive Director, Medical Assistance Plans

-Agency:
+Agency: Ge

-Georgia Department of Community Health

-Address: 2 Peachtree St.
+Address:

-2 Peachtree St.
+2

+Address 2:

-Address 2: 36th Floor
+36th Floor

-C'A 30th 1 1001

 City: Atlanta

-State:
+State: Georgia

-Georgia
+Zip: Georgia

-Zip: 30303
+zip.
+30303

 Phone:

-(404) 656-7513 Ext: TTY
+2 110 110 (404) 656-7513 Ext: TTY

-Fax: (678) 222 4048
+Fax:

-(678) 222-4948

 E-mail:

-Attachments lrhodes@dch.ga.gov
+Attachments

-A 1 d Di
+weither Dien

+Attachment #1: Transition Plan

-Attachment #1: Transi Check the box next to an tion Plan by of the following changes from the current approved waiver.
+Check the box next to any of the following changes from the current approved waiver.
 Check all boxes that apply.

-roved waiver with this waiver.
+Replacing an approved waiver with this waiver.

-Combining waiver
+Combining waivers.

-Splitting one warv ★ Eliminating a serv er into two waivers.
+Splitting one waiver into two waivers.

+Eliminating a service.

-Application for 1915(c) HCBS Waiver: GA.0323.R05.00 - Apr 01, 2021 Page 12 of 364 Adding or decreasing an individual cost limit pertaining to eligibility.
-Adding or decreasing limits to a service or a set of services, as specified in Appendix C. ☐ Reducing the unduplicated count of participants (Factor C). $\square$ Adding new, or decreasing, a limitation on the number of participants served at any point in time.
-Making any changes that could result in some participants losing eligibility or being transferred to an under 1915(c) or another Medicaid authority. other waiver X Making any changes that could result in reduced services to participants.
+Adding or decreasing an individual cost limit pertaining to eligibility.

+Adding or decreasing limits to a service or a set of services, as specified in Appendix C.

+Reducing the unduplicated count of participants (Factor C).

+Adding new, or decreasing, a limitation on the number of participants served at any point in time.

+Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority.

+Making any changes that could result in reduced services to participants.